-Nearby members can be located with a couple of proximity-sensing commands.
+Nearby members can be located with a few proximity commands.

 /radar- Displays a list of nearby members and their proximity to you.

-Besidies the chat, other forms of in-game communication can be utilised with a variety of different commands.
-We use the Essentials features library along with several other plugins.
+Besides the chat, we offer other features to take advantage of messaging, with additional features, though a variety of different commands.
+We use the Essentials features library along with several other plugins for additional functionality.

-/me <text>- Globally announces the specified text for all to see.
+/me <text>- Globally announces the specified text.
+Supports formatting codes.

 /msg <user> <text>- Privately sends a message (